 I wanted to find out the answers to this questions.
 So I reached out to a privacy expert who also has a great passion for biohacking!

 Below Joel Latto has shared a guest blog on wearables and privacy.
 I hope you enjoy it as much as I did and feel free to leave any questions for Joel in the comments section below.

-Joel Latto - Interested in biohacking & privacy.
-Personal goal is to make online security and privacy mainstream enough to be a topic of discussion at grandma’s coffee table.
-Read his blog at www.JoelLatto.com
+Joel Latto - Biohacker and privacy advocate from Finland.
+Personal goal is to make security and privacy enough to be a topic of discussion at grandma's coffee table.
+Read his blog at www.JoelLatto.com.

 In the heart of the self-quantification movement is the collection and analyzing of data.

 When it comes to data in general, there’s next to nothing that comes even close to how personal and private our health data is.
 Great news is that the selection and technological capabilities of wearables and other self-quantification gadgets have increased rapidly in the recent years.

 But unfortunately, it seems that neither us biohackers nor the companies making these wearables have properly considered the privacy implications of this type of health data collection that’s happening on an unprecedented scale.